germangar/algorizer/DOC.md

   - rsi = calc.RSI(close, 14)
   - rsi.plot('subpanel')
 - Create or use manual series for ad-hoc values:
-  - mySeries = generatedSeries_c('signal', None)  # 'source = None': manual series have no source.
-The rest of arguments are not required for manual series)
+  - mySeries = generatedSeries_c('signal', None)  # 'source = None': manual series have no source; other args are optional for manual series
   - mySeries[timeframe.barindex] = some_value
 - Operate series within the same timeframe:
   - bb_mid = calc.SMA(close, 21)